What to do if You're Sick with COVID-19

-- Take acetaminophen (Tylenol) up to every 4 hours or ibuprofen (Motrin/Advil) up to every 6 hours for fever.
-You can alternate these if you need relief prior to when the next dose is due.
-Do not exceed the maximum dose per day for any medication.
-Neither FDA or WHO currently recommend avoiding ibuprofen.
+- Take acetaminophen (Tylenol) or ibuprofen (Motrin/Advil) for fever.
+Follow label instructions and do not exceed the maximum dose per day for any medication.
 Contact your healthcare provider if you have questions about your personal health.

 - Stay hydrated by drinking water or sports drinks.
 Eat when possible.

 - Avoid other family members and friends by following the Isolation instructions.